-By far our most favourite place in all of Cornwall Kynance Cove is both breathtakingly beautiful and idylic.
+By far our most favourite place in all of Cornwall, Kynance Cove is both breathtakingly beautiful and idyllic.

 Situated on the Lizard Peninsula and a National Trust site Kynance is about a 30 minute drive from Highcliffe B&B. Park at the top of the cove and walk about 20 minutes to the bottom.
 Stand at the top of the cliff overlooking the cove and really test your head for heights.
 When the tide goes out another cove is revealed.
-There’s also an eco friendly cafe with great food and interesting toilets.
-You absolutely cannot visit Falmouth without going here.
+There’s also an eco friendly cafe with great food.
+You absolutely cannot visit Falmouth without visiting Kynance.

 National Maritime Museum Falmouth

 The South West’s Visitor Attraction of the Year offers something for everyone.

 Open seven days a week 10am – 5pm there are a raft of activities and exhibits to suit all ages.
 Incredible harbour views from their 29 metre tower, one of the worlds only natural underwater viewing windows, amazing interactive hands-on exhibits and the opportunity to get out on to the water.
 Currently visitors are able to see ‘Rita’ Ben Ainslie’s Finn winner which helped him win his fourth gold medal.

 Open daily 10am till 5pm.
 Located on Events Square, Famouth.
 Adults £10.50.
 Children 6-15 £7.20.
 Seniors £8.50.
 Tickets can be used for one year.